zanerock/cloudsite/site/docs/getting-started/authentication.md

 aws sso login --profile cloudsite-manager
 ```

-(Replace 'cloudsite-manager' with the name of the SSO profile if you used a different name.)
+(Replace 'cloudsite-manager' with the name of the SSO profile if you used a non-default name.)